eestrada/voll/README.md

 But in other ways it is hardly an improvement at all.

-For example, it still offers several ways to specify arrays some of which are not very obvious.
+For example, it still offers several ways to specify arrays some of which are not very obvious (ala YAML).
 In fact, there are two or three ways to specify nearly everything;
 this is a terrible idea.
+For a configuration format there should be one way to specify things.
+Less is more here.

-Also, it includes a datetime format, which is a footgun.
+Also, it includes an implicitly parsed datetime format, which is a footgun.

 ### Why not YAML?